acgetchell/acgetchell.github.io-archive/content/2016-08-11-public-identity.md

 ![CloudFlare DNS Settings on Joker](images/cloudflare-dns.png)

-A helpful wizard will pop up telling you that you're about to tranfer records over, which you should do.
+A helpful wizard will pop up telling you that you're about to transfer records over, which you should do.
 (Actually, I turned on DNSSEC much later in the process than what I'm writing here.
 Thus, most of my DNS changes were actually made on Joker's DNS servers, then migrated over to CloudFlare.
 That worked just